soportebteam/trustos/source/trust.md

 # Trust

-This API is used to create and register trust points on the private and public blockchain and verify the integrity of all the encapsulated data
+This API is used to create and register trust points on the private and public blockchain and verify the integrity of all the encapsulated data.

 ## API Specification

-An abstraction API with all the asset functionalities
+An abstraction API with all the asset functionalities.

 ### Trust Point
 A trust point is `<JSON>` object used to export the integrity of the transactions over an asset in a private blockchain such as Hyperledger Fabric, to public blockchains such as Ethereum, in order to provide an extra layer of security.